 If you've looked up your bitcoin address on a block explorer, only to find that the balance doesn't quite add up to your Exodus balance, please don't worry!

+Your Exodus wallet manages multiple BTC addresses, not just one.
+Each time you make a BTC transaction, your wallet also uses change addresses to receive leftover transaction-output change.
 Your Exodus bitcoin wallet balance is the sum of bitcoin held at each of your Exodus bitcoin addresses.
-You can see a list of all of your used bitcoin addresses along with their balances by exporting a CSV file from your wallet.
+You can see a list of all of your used bitcoin addresses along with their balances by exporting a .csv file.